lr-m/lr-m.github.io/static/media/cd-2023-01-31-a-hands-on-guide-to-building-a-crypto-ticker.301882f72f2ce8c67829.md

 # ESP8266 Development

 The ESP8266 is a small microcontroller that boasts WiFi functionality.
-It is commonplace in IoT devices, and is a staple of several hoppyist electronics projects.
+It is commonplace in IoT devices, and is a staple of several hobbyist electronics projects.
 It has plenty of options to allow you to construct complex systems, and connect peripherals using the plethora of GPIO pins.
 I used the NodeMCU 1.0 ESP8266 development board for this project.

 ![nodemcu.png](/assets/images/a_hands_on_guide_to_building_a_crypto_ticker/nodemcu.png)